kksgandhi/personal_site/readings.md

 Things to google
 ----------------

- the generation effect of memory and the self-explanation principle of instructional desig
+ the generation effect of memory and the self-explanation principle of instructional design

 [[books I should read]]